 Lifelong resident Pam Lowrie shares recollections of what it was like to grow up in Wheaton in the late 1930s to 1950s.
 See the historic home in which she lived, learn about the company her family started and find out how events like World War II affected the Wheaton community.

-On this first episode of “Wheaton Remembers,” four longtime Wheaton residents informally discussed their memories of growing up in Wheaton.
+On this first episode of “Wheaton Remembers,” four longtime Wheaton residents share their memories of growing up in Wheaton.
 The result is an interesting look at Wheaton’s history told through the eyes of four people who have seen the city through many changes: Lew Morgan, Tom Kay, Herb Wehling and Lee Roberts.